MUSC Student Government Association

 - Shall organize and chair at least one annual meeting of all MUSC campus-wide student organization presidents.

-- Shall plan and conduct SGA elections as chairman of the Executive Committee, unless running for any Executive position.
+- Shall plan and conduct SGA elections as chairman of the Executive Committee, unless running for reelection.

 - Shall work closely with Parking Management to make plans for, publicize, and coordinate Returning Student Parking Registration, including the approval of proxies.